-- 85. About two-thirds of survey respondents felt men and women were treated equally in their mission (69 per cent).
-Nonetheless, the results differed strongly between male and female staff: international female civilians were the least satisfied about the state of gender mainstreaming in their mission, with almost half (44 per cent) indicating that men and women were not treated equally.
-Female staff members at all levels reported challenging aspects of life in peacekeeping and felt they faced limitations because of their gender. - 86.
-More than half of female international respondents (54 per cent) believed that serving in a mission hindered their family life, with male survey respondents holding similar views (see figure 18).
-However, a mission leader in one mission stated that it was especially difficult to attract female international civilians to one family-duty station because personnel were not entitled to periodic leave (rest and recuperation) and the location was generally thought not to be conducive to family life.
+79. About two-thirds of survey respondents felt men and women were treated equally in their mission.
+Nonetheless, the results differed strongly between male and female staff: international female civilian staff were the least satisfied about the state of gender mainstreaming in their mission, with 44 per cent indicating that men and women were not treated equally.
+Female staff members at all levels reported challenging aspects of life in peacekeeping and felt they faced limitations because of their gender.

-Figure 18: Perceptions on gender mainstreaming and gender parity
+80. More than half of female international respondents believed that serving in a mission hindered their family life, with male survey respondents holding similar views.
+However, a mission leader in one mission stated that it was especially difficult to attract female international civilian staff to one family-duty station because personnel were not entitled to periodic leave (rest and recuperation) and the location was generally thought not to be conducive to family life.

-- 87. Key informants identified numerous challenges related to work and living conditions in the field.
-Almost half of the female international civilian survey respondents (43 per cent) indicated that their mission did not address the specific concerns of its female personnel, a sentiment that also came out during the interviews.
-Female staff deployed in field locations complained about a lack of privacy, inadequate living conditions, as well as in some cases a feeling of increased vulnerability.
-However, some uniformed personnel resisted perceived preferential treatment for female staff, with one male military leader stating that females of lower rank should not have better living conditions than their superiors. - 88.
-Talking about how women experienced the workplace in their mission was perceived as a taboo issue, and some deeply problematic attitudes towards women surfaced: some contingents reportedly refused to collaborate or shake hands with female staff; one female chief complained of a contingent that only addressed her subordinate male colleague; one national male staff reportedly told another national female staff that women had to obey men based on his religious convictions, and; a mission order on dress codes had to be withdrawn after protests from female staff.
-Some female staff members also complained about excessive flirting from male colleagues.
+81. Key informants identified numerous challenges related to work and living conditions in the field.
+Forty-three per cent of the female international civilian survey respondents indicated that their mission did not address the specific concerns of its female personnel.
+Female staff deployed in field locations complained about a lack of privacy, inadequate living conditions and, in some cases, a feeling of increased vulnerability.
+However, some uniformed personnel resisted perceived preferential treatment for female staff, with one male military leader stating that females of lower rank should not have better living conditions than their superiors.

+82. Talking about how women experienced the workplace in their mission was perceived as a taboo issue and some deeply problematic attitudes towards women surfaced: some contingents reportedly refused to collaborate or shake hands with female staff; one female chief complained of a contingent that only addressed her subordinate male colleague; one national male staff reportedly told another national female staff that women had to obey men based on his religious convictions, and a mission order on dress codes had to be withdrawn after protests from female staff.
 Some civilian sections were repeatedly mentioned as too male-dominated and as having "macho cultures."
-Different military subcultures also existed among female military personnel: in one contingent, female officers were addressed as 'sir'. - 89.
-Challenges that female staff faced, such as harassment and limited privacy, were at times more acute in heavily male-dominated environments and field locations.
-Women developed coping mechanisms and support networks to address these challenges, such as female-only groups and mentorship groups for female staff to encourage discussions on issues that affected them. - 90.
-A gender makeup analysis of duty stations showed that female personnel were more likely to be stationed at MHQ and to occupy specific sections.
-Female civilian staff comprised fewer than a quarter of personnel in field offices and female representation varied per staff level and mission (see annex V). - 91.
-Surveyed female international civilians reported the lowest levels of morale (see figure 20) and were least positive about organizational culture in their missions (see figure 19).
-International female civilians consistently expressed the lowest levels of satisfaction across all cultural elements covered in the survey.
-47
+Different military subcultures also existed among female military personnel: in one contingent, female officers were addressed as "sir".

+83. Challenges that female staff faced, such as harassment and limited privacy, were at times more acute in male-dominated environments and field locations.
+Women developed coping mechanisms and support networks to address these challenges, such as female-only groups and mentorship groups for female staff to encourage discussions on issues that affected them.
-&lt;sup>45 The United Nations Global Client Satisfaction Survey (2017) found that female staff members deemed sanitation, office space and staff counseling to be more important than their male counterparts.

-&lt;sup>46 Activities of the Office of the United Nations Ombudsman and Mediation Services (A/71/157) mentioned that some United Nations offices were vestiges of an 'old boys club' culture.
-This appeared particularly prevalent in field missions, where the mix of military and civilian cultures injected additional layers of a male-dominated culture.

-&lt;sup>47 the United Nations Staff Engagement Survey (2017) found that females expressed less favourable opinions than male staff about the workplace; and female staff members reported more mental health issues than males.
+84. A gender makeup analysis of duty stations showed that female personnel were more likely to be stationed at mission headquarters and to occupy specific sections.
+Female civilian staff comprised fewer than a quarter of personnel in field offices and female representation varied per staff level and mission.

+85. Female international civilian staff who responded to the survey reported the lowest levels of morale and were least positive about organizational culture in their missions (see Figure IX).
+International female civilian staff consistently expressed the lowest levels of satisfaction across all cultural elements covered in the survey.

-Figure 19: How would you rate the organizational culture in your mission?
+Figure IX How would you rate the organizational culture in your mission?